fletchjp/MERG-Arduino-Software/TestEncoderKeypad/README.md

 Most of these examples work with the IO abstraction library.

+## What works when the Keypad is on the I2C?

+I have been attempting to combine code for the encoder using Martin's library with a keypad connected using I2C.
+So far I have had mysterious failures when using both.

+Initial tests have been with a 4duino which has only one 5V output pin when I need two.
+I am changing over to use a NANO with a base board with plenty of 5V and ground pins.

 ## matrixKeyboardEncoderMEGA34

 Example of matrix keyboard support for MEGA with a 3 by 4 Keypad built into IoAbstraction with encoder